slowproj/slowdash/docs/ControlsScript.md

         - get(): returns the number of seconds since the last time-series point

 #### Other Nodes
+- RabbitMQ (using pika and aio-pika)
+- MQTT (using paho-mqtt and aio-mqtt)
-- Serial (uses pyserial)
+- Serial (using pyserial)
-- VISA (uses pyvisa)
+- VISA (using pyvisa)
+- Modbus (using pymodbus)
-- LabJack (uses LabJackPython, currently supports only U12)
+- LabJack (using LabJackPython, currently supports only U12)
 - DummyDevice